delatbabel/viewpages/README.md

   also a related TODO in `Vpage::make()` to restrict the view type pulled from the database.
 * Add a lastModified() function to the loaders.
 * Fix the isExpired() function in BladeCompiler.
-* I think that when searching for the blade name by `pagekey` we may need to convert "/" characters back to "." characters.
 * Maybe support other template engines such as Smarty.
 In particular I would prefer a template engine that does not compile to PHP code and instead compiles to an in-memory string.